Bosa581/StudentManagementSystem/README.md

 # StudentManagementSystem
 This project is simple mangerial system for students account.
 It allows you to enter a new student, delete a student or update their information.
+Student information include student, first and lastname, and email.
+All these information are also easily stored if the student logs in using their google email account.
+Using google's cloud api, after logging in, their information is stored automatically.

 Table of Contents
 Installation